 You can take the following steps at home to care for your CVAD.

+• Try to keep the device dry.
 This can help prevent infection.
-When you shower, cover the site with waterproof material, such as plastic wrap.
-Be sure you cover both the exit site and the central line cap(s).
+When you shower, cover the device with waterproof material, such as plastic wrap.

-• Fasten or tape the central line to your body.
+• Fasten or tape the device to your body.
+This can prevent it from being pulled on.

-• Avoid bending or crimping your central line.
+• Avoid bending or crimping your device.

 When should you call for help?